kikuchiyo/device_connection_en/gettingstarted_device_connection.md

 # Getting Started With Direct Device Connection

-This article helps you quickly learn how to pre-configure direct connected devices to EnOS Cloud, how to send data from your device to EnOS Cloud, and how to check device communication information from EnOS Cloud.
+This article helps you quickly learn how to provision direct-connecting devices to the EnOS Cloud, how to send device telemetry, and how to check device communication state from the EnOS Console.

-## Scenario Description
+## About the Scenario

-For information on connection scenarios, please refer to "Scenario 2.2" mentioned in [Device Connection Scenarios](connection_scenarios).
+For information about the connection scenario of this task, see "Scenario 2.2" in [Device Connection Schemes](connection_scenarios).

 ## About This Task

 Here we take the household PV inverter connection as an example.
-The inverter device triple is burned into the inverter collector during factory production.
-After powered on and connected to the network, the inverter, based on the device triple authentication, is directly connected to the cloud IoT Hub.
+The inverter device triple is burned into the inverter during manufacturing.
+After you power on and connect the inverter to the network, the inverter is connected to the IoT Hub based on the device triple authentication.
 The overall process is shown below:

   ![](media/device_connection_task_description.png)

-Based on the above connection flowchart, the purposes to be achieved in this example are mainly as follows:
+As shown in the flowchart above, the procedure falls into the following steps:
-1. Create a device model
+1. Create a device model for the inverter
-2. Create a product
+2. Create a product for the inverter
-3. Register the device
+3. Register the inverter
-4. Simulate device sending data via device SDK
+4. Simulate the inverter to send data via device SDK
 5. Check device communication status
-6. Check device data
+6. View device data

 ## Step 1: Create a Device Model

 This step assumes that there is no device model to be reused.
-We create a new model named **Inverter_Demo** with the function defined as follows:
+We create a new model named **Inverter_Demo** with the features defined as follows:

 <table>
     <tr>
-      <th>Function type</th>
+      <th>Feature Type</th>
       <th>Name</th>
       <th>Identifier</th>
       <th>Data Type</th>
-      <th>Data definition</th>
+      <th>Value</th>
     </tr>
     <tr>
       <td>Attribute</td>